kiraistakenlol/epunch/README.md

 * **Backend:** NestJS (Node.js framework), TypeScript, PostgreSQL client (pg)
 * **Database:** PostgreSQL (via Supabase as database host)
 * **Package Manager:** Yarn (all shared dev dependencies, e.g., typescript, are kept in the root package.json for the workspace)
+* **UI Framework:** Bootstrap 5 with React Bootstrap components and Bootstrap Icons (bundled in common-ui package)

+**Note:** This project uses Yarn as the package manager, not npm.
+Always use `yarn add` instead of `npm install` when adding dependencies.

 ### Infrastructure & Deployment
 * **Frontend Hosting:** Vercel (for both User and Merchant apps)